Things to Do in Wrocław

 Please respect our rules.

-Wroclaw was once a major and modern city in Europe.
-Known then as Breslau, its German inhabitants envisioned it as a beacon of power and revolutionized the city.
-Between 1741 and 1945, Wroclaw was transformed from a medieval trade city into an expression of the global power and ambitions of the German empire.
+Wroclaw was once the beating heart of Central Europe.
+A major and modern city, it reached its heydey during the German period (1741-1945), which saw it transformed from a medieval trade city into an expression of the global influence and ambition of the German Empire.

 START: Plac Biskup Nankiera (Bishop Nankiera Plaza)